jdiaz97/IUCNRedList.jl/README.md

 ### `species_citation()`

-To get the citation for a given species assessment, by name or ID: Global assessments, Regional assessments.
+To get the citation for a given species assessment.

 ```julia
 species_citation(name::String)